Get Fuzzy by Darby Conley for September 06, 2011

 24. Precious rich

-mahnster about 13 years ago
+mahnster over 13 years ago

 People here have been asking “Why do Americans see socialism as wrong” and give a whole list of why we should accept it, and also say those who don’t like it haven’t lived outside of the US.
 As a Californian (that is out of the US, right? haha) and then having lived in the UK for 2 years and now living and working in P.R.
 China (not Taiwan) for over 8 years, with a masters in Chinese studies with a focus on Chinese politics from Univeristy of Edinburgh, I still tell you, social is very bad.
 Why is it those who say socialism is good think we should accept it, yet can’t seem to see how we need to move more towards capitalism?
 I love my Chinese friends and business in China, but socialism is NOT why it works, that is what is holding it back (and America will be held back soon enough)